duletils/PRAs-animated/README.md

 # PRAs-animated
-Manim animations, showing how different Page Replacement Algorithms work
+Manim animations, showing how different Page Replacement Algorithms work.

 This project is still in the works.

 The plan is to animate more PRAs.
-Final goal is a program that can generate a task for practicing PRAs, and the accompanying animation for clarification.
+Final goal is a program that can generate tasks for practicing PRAs, and the accompanying animations for clarification.

 # Dependencies
-## Linux
+## git
-### git
+### Linux
 It usually comes preinstalled with many Linux distros.
 To check if it is installed, run

 ```